Reviewing Levi Strauss & Co. (LEVI) & Its Peers

 |2.51

-Levi Strauss & Co. presently has a consensus target price of $34.20, indicating a potential upside of 40.16%.
+Levi Strauss & Co. currently has a consensus target price of $34.20, suggesting a potential upside of 40.16%.
 As a group, “Apparel, finished products from fabrics & similar materials” companies have a potential upside of 22.61%.
-Given Levi Strauss & Co.’s stronger consensus rating and higher possible upside, research analysts plainly believe Levi Strauss & Co. is more favorable than its peers.
+Given Levi Strauss & Co.’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Levi Strauss & Co. is more favorable than its competitors.

-This table compares Levi Strauss & Co. and its peers’ net margins, return on equity and return on assets.
+Levi Strauss & Co. pays an annual dividend of $0.32 per share and has a dividend yield of 1.3%.
+Levi Strauss & Co. pays out 28.6% of its earnings in the form of a dividend.
+As a group, “Apparel, finished products from fabrics & similar materials” companies pay a dividend yield of 1.7% and pay out 27.1% of their earnings in the form of a dividend.
+Levi Strauss & Co. lags its competitors as a dividend stock, given its lower dividend yield and higher payout ratio.

-This table compares Levi Strauss & Co. and its peers revenue, earnings per share (EPS) and valuation.
+This table compares Levi Strauss & Co. and its competitors revenue, earnings per share and valuation.

 |Gross Revenue